 For Movement, the role of a road is to accommodate through traffic, as part of a wider traffic network, providing a conduit from origin to destination with minimal disruption.
-For Place, the role of the road is as a destination, a location where activities occur along or adjacent to the road.12

-Movement and Place aims to achieve 'efficient investment, by thinking about the built environment holistically including the social, environmental and economic context'.13 contribute to the network of public space within a location, where people can live healthy, productive lives, meet each other, interact, and go about their daily activities are enhanced by transport and have the appropriate space allocation to move people and goods safely and efficiently, and connect places together.
+For Place, the role of the road is as a destination, a location where activities occur along or adjacent to the road.12 contribute to the network of public space within a location, where people can live healthy, productive lives, meet each other, interact, and go about their daily activities are enhanced by transport and have the appropriate space allocation to move people and goods safely and efficiently, and connect places together.
 Balancing movement and place recognises that trade-offs may be required to achieve a best fit for the objectives.
-Movement is also a key enabler of places - done well it can enhance and contribute to successful places, by improving liveability, services and economic success.
-It can create places, as can be seen around our major transport hubs ...
-Designed poorly, movement can diminish places and contribute to their decline.15